netdata/msi-installer/README.md

 On your Windows machine:

 - Download the [netdata.msi](https://github.com/netdata/msi-installer/releases)
+- Open an admin terminal and run `msiexec -i C:\PATH-TO-MSI\netdata.msi` **(running directly the MSI will cause installation to fail)**.
 - Run netdata.msi directly, or with the options provided by Netdata Cloud.

 The MSI installer includes and installs automatically the following dependencies:
 - [Prometheus exporter for Windows](https://github.com/prometheus-community/windows_exporter/releases).
 - [WSL2 Linux kernel update package for x64 machines](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi)

-If WSL2 can't be installed, WSL1 will be installed instead.
+If WSL2 can't be used, WSL1 will be used instead.

 **The installer will reboot the server** in order to install all the dependencies.
 After restart, the installation will finish automatically.